cometkim/rescript-ink/CONTRIBUTING.md

 ## Help to improve the quality of bindings

-Maintainer(Hyeseong) is new to ReasonML.
-If you have any idea how to write bindings effectively or improve API in ReasonML style, suggestions are will be appreciated.
+If you have any idea how to write bindings effectively or improve API in ReScript style, suggestions are will be appreciated.